 Team assignments include developing a team contract (draft and final), analyzing two case studies and completing two team performance assessments.
 The team assignments will be completed during the first six weeks of class.
 Specific weekly due dates will be noted each week in Course Content section of Blackboard.

-Each week students will have an opportunity to discuss their learning with their classmates in a Discussion Board environment.
+Each week students will have an opportunity to discuss their learning with their classmates or team mates in a Discussion Board environment, either the main Discussion Board or the Team Discussion Board.
 The dialogues are an excellent means of sharing knowledge and experiences to reinforce understanding and inform current and future practice.
-Students are required to post a minimum of three high quality posts to each weekly graded Discussion Board.
-The three posts consist of one initial post addressing the Discussion Board assignment and two posts responding to the initial posts of two classmates.
+Students are required to post a minimum of three high quality posts for each weekly graded Discussion Board assignment.
+The three posts consist of one initial post addressing the Discussion Board assignment and two posts responding to the initial posts of two classmates or team mates.
 All posts are expected to be informed by the concepts introduced in the readings and other sources as appropriate.
 Citations and references to source material will add to the learning experience.
 Responses should provide additional information or elaboration.
 Examples drawn from experience will enrich the discussions and help relate theory to practice.
 Use APA style for citations and references; however, references can be listed at the end of the discussion board post.
 Initial posts are due no later than Wednesday evening by 11:59 PM and response posts are due no later than Sunday evening by 11:59 PM.
 However, to get the most from the dialogue available through the discussion board students are encouraged to post initial and response posts earlier than the required due dates.

 Individual Self-Assessment Reflection Journal